XingfenD/c-args-parser/docs/README.md

 Available Commands:
-  sub1  This is short description for sub1 help  Display this help message
+  sub1  This is short description for sub1 sub2  This is short description for sub2 help  Display this help message

 Flags:
   -h, --help    Display the help message
-  -s, --root_s  This is long description for root_s -m, --root_m  This is long description for root_m     - default flag -n, --root_n  This is long description for root_n
+  -s, --root_s  This is long description for root_s -m, --root_m  This is long description for root_m -n, --root_n  This is long description for root_n     - default flag -p, --persist_flag    This is long description for persist_flag

 Use "example [command] --help" for more help
 ```